chowhp/AIAP_technical_assessment/README.md

 - Add in docstrings and comments to help describe functions capabilities and improve overall code readability
 - Rename functions to better reflect the underlying purpose

-- 20-fold cross validation training on all algorithms
+- Apply 20-fold cross validation on data samples
 - Compute precision, recall and f1 values

 ## Execution